kylegk/library/app/README.md

 # Nest.js Library Manager API

 This API provides basic CRUD operations for a book collection.
-It is the backend for the Angular web application found in the `/ui` subdirectory in the root of this project.
+It serves as the backend for the Angular web application found in the `/ui` subdirectory in the root of this project.

-The API was created using Nest.js with a MongoDB document data store.

 ## Using the API

 This API uses JSON web tokens for authentication.
-For roues related to adding, editing, and updating books in the collection, an <code>"authorization": Bearer\<token></code> header must be provided with the request body.
+For routes related to adding, editing, and updating books in the collection, an <code>"authorization": Bearer\<token></code> header must be provided with the request body.

 Callers of this API can generate a JWT using the <code>/login</code> route.
-At this time, a caller can generate a JWT using any combination of **username** and **password**.
-The routes themselves are protected using the Nest.js Passport feature.
+At this time, a caller can generate a JWT using any combination of **username** and **password** in the request body.

-For those routes that are protected, the authentication guard will check token is included in the header, signed with the correct passphrase, and that the token has not expired.
+Routes are protected using the Nest.js Passport feature.
+The authentication guard will verify a token is included in the header, signed with the correct passphrase, and that the token has not expired.

 ## Routes